Joker316701882/Deep-Image-Matting/README.md

 3. Another thing need to mentioned here is that when we training on single complex sample like bike, even with deconvolution (not unpooling), the network can overfitting.
 But deconvolution can't converge on whole dataset.
 (Maybe I didn't training enough time : lr = 1e-5 with 5 days training, can't converge).
 Discussion about 'whether deconvolution can replace unpooling' is welcomed!
 4. Add hard mode to allow training on tough samples

+**2018-2-19:**
+I was working on other projects recently, so long time no maintaining this repo.
+In issues, I noticed some great comments may give the hint that why previous work can't reach author's performance!
+Here is some idea you can apply to improve this work:

+1. Preparing training set using author's code (I used to work with scipy.misc which has too many weird auto-settings, it hurts the performance!
+If you want to use scipy.misc, make sure you understand this lib very well.
+Or: try PIL or opencv, there won't be too much troublesome things).
+2. Generate trimap using  **random dilation**  and  **random erosion**  both!
+Previous code used random dilation only which is a fatal mistake!
+3. Testing time ,use original size (or resize it to the closest number which can be divided by 32).
+I don't have free GPU to keep working on this, so above suggestions are not verified to be useful.
+If it helps, let me know : )

 *My Chinese blog about the implementation of this paper* http://blog.leanote.com/post/calebge/Deep-Image-Matting%E5%A4%8D%E7%8E%B0%E8%BF%87%E7%A8%8B%E6%80%BB%E7%BB%93  <br />